-We’ve all heard of the buzz term ‘information overload’ to describe the flood of information we rarely get under control.
-There is definitely some truth in the fact that you have to make an effort nowadays to avoid drowning in this flood.
+We all know that omnipresent flood of information – either on our phones, via internet or while walking on the street.
+I think, there is definitely some truth in the fact that you have to make an effort nowadays to avoid drowning in this flood.
 That said, most information represents something else for me, and probably for many of you as well: it represents the key to success.

 To be able to complete a task successfully, we need the right information at the right time.
 When we are working in the office, this information is generally provided by the software that we use on our PCs.
 This software is designed to help us be successful and ultimately satisfied with our performance.